smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/05 - Inner Join.md

 |  2 | Peach |  2 | Peach |

-In `MySQL` the following SQL statment will work and mimic an INNER JOIN.
-This SQL statement has an ON clause of 1=1 and a WHERE clause specifiying the join criteria.
+In `MySQL` the following SQL statement will work and mimic an INNER JOIN.
+This SQL statement has an ON clause of 1=1 and a WHERE clause specifying the join criteria.
 If you remove the WHERE clause, this statement will work in both `MySQL` and `SQLite` to return a full cartesian product.

 ```sql
 SELECT a.ID,